idaholab/MontePy/doc/source/developing.rst

 #.
 Write the code.

 #.
 Document all new classes and functions.
-Montepy uses `Sphinx docstrings <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html>`_.
+MontePy uses `Sphinx docstrings <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html>`_.

 #.
 Format the code with ``black``.
 You can simply run ``black montepy tests``